suminv/cards/README.md

     1. Choose a `unit` of words for the quiz.
     2. Select the language you want to translate **from** and **to**.
     3. The app will show you a word and ask for the translation.
     4. Type your answer and press `Enter`.
-The app will tell you if you were correct.
+    5. The app will check your answer intelligently:
+        - **Perfect Match**: `Correct!` is shown in green.
+        - **Close Match (with typo)**: `Correct!` is shown in yellow, and the proper spelling is displayed for you to review.
+        - **Incorrect Match**: The correct answer is shown in red.
-    5. If your answer is incorrect, the word will be automatically added to your `hard_words.csv` file for later practice.
+    6. If your answer is incorrect, the word will be automatically added to your `hard_words.csv` file for later practice.
-    6. At the end of the quiz, you will see your final score.
+    7. At the end of the quiz, you will see your final score.

 ### Practice Hard Words

 - **Purpose**: To focus specifically on the words you find difficult.
 - **How it works**: This mode is identical to the **Quiz Mode**, but it only uses words from the `hard_words.csv` file that is automatically generated during quizzes.
+The same intelligent answer checking applies here.